Solidgate logo in black and white.

 • Other Services: SWIFT may generate revenue from other services such as consulting, advisory services, and customized solutions tailored to the specific needs of member institutions.

-It’s important to note that SWIFT is a cooperative society, and any surplus revenue generated is reinvested into the organization to support the development and maintenance of its network, infrastructure, and services.
+It’s important to note that SWIFT is a cooperative society.
+The organization reinvests any surplus revenue it generates into supporting the development and maintenance of its network, infrastructure, and services.

 Streamlining Your Payments